dortstudio/lissajous-curve-library/README.md

 This will produce a canvas that is 400x400px wide with a green and red curve.

-An example of more settings looks like
+An example of more detailed settings

     var curveObj01 = {};
     curveObj01.xStep = 4;